FFmpeg Subtitles

 )

-Decoding only works with text-based subtitle codecs (SubRip, ASS/SSA, WebVTT, MOV text).
+Decoding is supported only for text-based subtitle codecs (SubRip, ASS/SSA, WebVTT, MOV text).
 Bitmap-based subtitles (DVD, PGS, DVB) can only be copied.

 Encoding subtitles

-The %subtitle encoder converts subtitle content into encoded subtitle streams:
+The %subtitle encoder converts subtitle content into encoded subtitle streams.
+Example:

 %ffmpeg(